Indirect magnetic signals mediated by a single surface band in Weyl semimetals: Results and Discussion

 \subsection{Mechanisms of nonzero RKKY interaction by a single surface band in WMSs}

-Physically, the Green's function $g\left(\omega,\mathbf{R}\right)$ ($\mathbf{R}=\mathbf{r}_1-\mathbf{r}_2$) describes the scattering process of electrons from one impurity ($\mathbf{S}_1$ with position $\mathbf{r}_1$) to another ($\mathbf{S_2}$ with position $\mathbf{r}_2$), and $g\left(\omega,-\mathbf{R}\right)$ corresponds to the inverse process.
+Physically, the Green's function $g(\omega,\mathbf{R})$ ($\mathbf{R}=\mathbf{r}_1-\mathbf{r}_2$) describes the scattering process of electrons from one impurity ($\mathbf{S}_1$ with position $\mathbf{r}_1$) to another ($\mathbf{S_2}$ with position $\mathbf{r}_2$), and $g(\omega,-\mathbf{R})$ corresponds to the inverse process.
 Thus, before showing the nonzero surface contribution, one can study the Green's functions to capture the related mechanisms.

-First, we review the Green's function $g\left(\omega,\pm\mathbf{R}\right)$ of the surface band $E_{sur}\left(\alpha=0,v_0=0\right)$ [Fig. 2(b)], which has been explored in previous literatures\cite{surface4,surface5}.
-For impurities placed in the $y$ axis, $g\left(\omega,\pm R_y\right)$ reads as
+First, we review the Green's function $g(\omega,\pm\mathbf{R})$ of the surface band $E(|k_x|<k_0,v_0=0)$ [Fig. 2(b)], which has been explored in previous literatures\cite{surface4,surface5}.
+For impurities placed in the $y$ axis, $g(\omega,\pm R_y)$ reads as

-Here, we set $R_y>0$ for simplicity.
-According to the above equation, one can see that electrons of surface states can be scattered from $\mathbf{r}_2$ to $\mathbf{r}_1$ by the nonzero Green's function $g\left(\omega,- R_y\right)$, while the inverse process can not be realized due to the vanished $g\left(\omega,R_y\right)$.
+Here, $\Theta(x)$ is the Heaviside step function, and we set $R_y>0$ for simplicity.
+According to the above equation, one can see that electrons of surface states can be scattered from $\mathbf{r}_2$ to $\mathbf{r}_1$ by the nonzero Green's function $g(\omega,- R_y)$, while the inverse process can not be realized due to the vanished $g(\omega,R_y)$.
 In other words, the trajectory of the electrons are always open, which naturally does not generate effective RKKY interaction\cite{roundtrip}.
 The case is different when impurities are placed in the $x$ axis, where the Green's function is solved as

 Although the nonzero $g\left(\omega,R_x\right)g\left(\omega,-R_x\right)$ constructs a closed loop for the itinerate electrons, no effective interaction arises.
 The reason is that $g\left(\omega,R_x\right)g\left(\omega,-R_x\right)$ here is a real number while the interaction [Eq.
 (7)] is determined by the imaginary part of $g\left(\omega,\mathbf{R}\right)g\left(\omega,-\mathbf{R}\right)$.